-The Year 7 curriculum provides a study of history from the time of the earliest human communities to the end of the ancient period, approximately 60 000 BC (BCE) - c.650 AD (CE).
+The Year 7 curriculum provides a study of history from the time of the earliest human communities to the end of the ancient period, approximately $60\ 000\ BC\ (BCE) - c.650\ AD\ (CE)$ .
 It was a period defined by the development of cultural practices and organised societies.
-The study of the ancient world includes the discoveries (the remains of the past and what we know) and the mysteries (what we do not know) about this period of history, in a range of societies in places including Australia, Egypt, Greece, Rome, India and China.
+The study of the ancient world includes the discoveries (the remains of the past and what we know) and the mysteries (what we do not know) about this period of history, with a particular focus on society in Egypt.